-- 2.1 The Council has had a robust information governance framework in place for many years following the initial consensual audits with the regulator, the Information Commissioner's Office (ICO) which took place in 2011 and 2012. - 2.2 Work has continued since the conclusion of the audits and a strategic approach to information governance has been adopted to ensure that the Council appropriately manages its information assets; this includes managing data protection as a corporate risk and monitoring the risk via the Council's Strategic Risk Register. - 2.3 This report provides an update relating to the responsibilities of the Council's Senior Information Risk Owner (SIRO) and outlines information governance activity and performance during the 2021-22 financial year.
-It provides assurances that information risks are being effectively managed, highlighting any key risks and areas to focus on; it reviews what has gone well and identifies any areas of development and improvements that are required for the next year.
+- 2.1 The Council has had a robust information governance framework in place for many years following the initial consensual audits with the regulator, the Information Commissioner's Office (ICO) which took place in 2011 and 2012. - 2.2 Work has continued since the conclusion of the audits and a strategic approach to information governance has been adopted to ensure that the Council appropriately manages its information assets; this includes managing data protection as a corporate risk and monitoring the risk via the Council's Strategic Risk Register. - 2.3 This report provides an update relating to the responsibilities of the Council's Senior Information Risk Owner (SIRO) and outlines information governance activity and performance during the period April 2022 to March 2023.
+It provides assurances that information risks are being effectively managed, highlighting any key risks and areas to focus on throughout the year as well as an overview of progress in general.

-3.0 SIRO Report - DPO Assurance Summary Statement
+3.0 Summary Statement

-- 3.1 The full Information Governance Annual Report for SIRO 2021-2022 can be found in appendix 1, along with the accompanying statistics in appendix 2. - 3.2 In the aftermath of the Covid pandemic and the unprecedented challenges it placed upon the whole Council, the Information Governance (IG) team has continued to maintain its exemplary seven-year record of ensuring the Council meets its statutory compliance deadlines in relation to Data Protection and Freedom of Information legislation. - 3.3 The IG team have continued to forge stronger working relationships with leadership teams, resulting in earlier engagement, better integration, and a more robust compliance platform for each individual leadership area. - 3.4 Information risks have in most cases been reduced across the year or maintained at an acceptable level.
-Any residual risk rated amber, or red have been transferred to the 2022- 2023 IG risk register where they will continue to be monitored and managed. - In summary, it is the consideration of the Council's Statutory Data Protection Officer (DPO) that the Council has complied with its duties under UK GDPR, Data Protection and Freedom of Information legislation.
+- 3.1 Despite a challenging year in terms of resource capacity across the wider service function and seemingly increased demand both internal and external, the Information Governance (IG) team has continued to maintain its exemplary eight-year record of ensuring the Council meets its statutory compliance deadlines in relation to Data Protection and Freedom of Information Acts. - 3.2 The IG team have continued to forge stronger working relationships with leadership teams, resulting in earlier engagement, better integration, and a more robust compliance platform for each individual leadership area. - 3.3 Information risks have in most cases been reduced across the year or maintained at an acceptable level.
+Any residual risk rated amber or red have been transferred to the 2023-2024 IG risk register where they will continue to be monitored and managed - 3.4 In summary, it is the consideration of the Council's Statutory Data Protection Officer (DPO) that the Council has complied with its duties under UK GDPR, Data Protection and Freedom of Information legislation.